KevinRioscsc/Space-Invaders/README.md

 SPACE INVADERS

-Just a simple take on Space Invaders using ES6 JS for practice
+My simple take on Space Invaders using ES6 JS for practice

 *This is not the final version